Toporikova-Lab/Spider-Circadian-Activity/Calculating Mean Onset of Activity/README.md

   <img src="https://user-images.githubusercontent.com/106093318/180848734-f02c4ace-0b11-481a-a5d7-d07bf977b4a3.png" />
 </p>

-  NOTE: Depending on the defined value for activity onset to not be accurate, 'NaN' values may be in some of the cells.
-This is normal
+  NOTE: Depending on the defined time for accurate activity onset, 'NaN' values may be in some of the cells.
+This is expected.

+### Visualizing Activity Onset in Raster Plots